dataScienceMT/noths-ae-dbt-challenge/README.md

 To help understand how you approach the problem, we will assess your use of source control and how you build to the final solution, checking what is committed along each step (hint: frequent push)

 ## Actions:
-1. Read the yml files in the seeds table to get a feel for the data.
+1. Read the yml files in the seeds folder to get a feel for the data.
 2. Fix any errors with the staging models and ensure that they all follow the same conventions.
 3. Create the necessary models (in the appropriate folder in the `models` folder) to answer the following questions.
    In the documentation (yml files) for each of the models explain why you chose to model the data in that way.